Introduction

 Phase 1: Pre-onboarding

-Announcing an employee hire is probably the most critical step in the pre-onboarding phase.
+Announcing a new hire is probably the most critical aspect of the pre-onboarding phase.
 Colleagues might not know how the new role relates to theirs.
 It’s your task to explain the hire’s position and how they’ll contribute to their team and the organization as a whole.

 - Who is the hire reporting to?